Career Coaching

 • Planning and setting goals for career development

-• Exploring, creating and implementing action plans to support career mobility
+• Exploring, creating, and implementing action plans to support career mobility

 • Reviewing and optimizing job search materials such as a resume, cover letter, or LinkedIn profile

-• Discussing any type of career-related challenge or opportunity
+• Discussing any career-related challenge or opportunity

 • Identifying your personal formula for work-life balance and avoiding burnout

-Calendar icon inside blue circle Book an appointment
+Calendar icon inside blue circle Book an appointment (for UC Berkeley Staff only)

 Meet Your Campus Staff Career Coaches